 Your goal is to negotiate processing fees so the distribution of cost looks similar to this graph.

 The following graph represents the cost distribution of a business that does not have competitive credit card processing pricing.
-As you can see, the processing markup accounts for the majority of expense, and it is a negotiable area of cost.
+As you can see, the processing markup accounts for the majority of expense.
+Since markup is a negotiable area of cost, there’s a lot of room to cut costs.
+This business is paying too much in markup, since the negotiable component is at 52% of the total cost of processing.

 Negotiate Pricing First

 Avoid “tiered” or “bundled” pricing models, which lump all of the costs together, making it difficult to see what you’re paying and difficult to get truly competitive pricing.
-Processors that use “qualified” and “non-qualified” rates are using a tiered pricing model.
+Processors that use “qualified” and “non-qualified” rates are using a tiered pricing model in most cases.
+I say “most” because in recent years, Visa has started using a non-qualified description for some of its downgrades.

 Related Article: Stay Away from Tiered Merchant Accounts.